The Graduate Manual

 The major and minor general examinations will be offered once each Spring within a period of eight days (as above) and are to be taken as a group.
 The student's committee may call for a supplementary oral examination or other check to follow promptly upon completion of the major and minor general examinations.
 Extraordinarily a student may be asked to repeat one or more of the major or minor general examinations; this retake must be successfully passed by the first week of May of the third year.

-Each Special will be individually scheduled by the student and faculty director, in consultation with the Director of Graduate Studies.
-The student's committee may call for a supplementary oral examination or other check after either or both.
 The Dissertation Special offers an opportunity to make significant progress in identifying a viable dissertation project.
 So, a student who wants to write a dissertation on a subject to do with Plotinus may choose, in consultation with the faculty director, to devote that Special to Plotinus or to neoplatonism more broadly.
 The precise frame is a matter for discussion between student and faculty director.
 In any case, the Dissertation Special is meant to help identify, define, and jump-start the dissertation, and to lay the groundwork for the prospectus in particular.
 The Open Special offers an opportunity to develop significant strength in a secondary, preferably unrelated, subject, for the purpose of further exploration in research or teaching.
-For the Open Special a student may want to explore an area not directly covered in the general examinations (e.g., Roman law), a scholarly discipline or technical specialty (e.g., epigraphy, palaeography, numismatics), an area within the scope of the general examinations (e.g. Roman architecture) but studied in greater depth than would otherwise be the case, or a related area outside of Classics (e.g., medieval history); students in archaeology may choose to focus on a period and region and its main sites, a scholarly discipline or technical specialty (e.g., digital archaeology, epigraphy, numismatics), an area within the scope of general examinations (e.g., Greek pottery, gender archaeology), or a related area outside of Classics (e.g., Punic archaeology, Mediaeval archaeology).
+For the Open Special a student may want to explore an area not directly covered in the general examinations (e.g., Roman law), a scholarly discipline or technical specialty (e.g., epigraphy, palaeography, numismatics), an area within the scope of the general examinations (e.g. Roman architecture) but studied in greater depth than would otherwise be the case, or a related area outside of Classics (e.g., medieval history); students in archaeology may choose to focus on a period and region and its main sites, a scholarly discipline or technical specialty (e.g., digital archaeology, epigraphy, numismatics), an area within the scope of general examinations (e.g., Greek pottery, gender archaeology), or a related area outside of Classics (e.g., Punic archaeology, Medieval archaeology).
 The required work product for both Specials is to be determined by student and faculty director, in consultation with the Director of Graduate Studies.
 Some will want to take an exam, some to write a research paper or analytic overview of scholarship, some to produce a defined set of teaching materials.
 In all cases, however, deliverables must be consistent with the goals of the two exercises: to accelerate progress toward the dissertation and to develop significant depth in a secondary area.
+The student's committee may call for a supplementary oral examination or other check promptly upon submission of either or both Specials.

 In accordance with the regulations of the Graduate School, all students will be expected to have completed the Preliminary Examination by the end of the sixth semester.
 The graduate school further stipulates that in case of failure in any portion of the Preliminary Examination, only one retake of that portion will be permitted.